harsha20032020/IIITH-PROJ/README.md

 ,C for making a person travel, D for incrementing a day, E to query stations and F for individual queries.
 Enter the required values asked corresponding to the function chosen.
 ```
+## Assumptions
+1. Primary and Secondary Contacts are reset after everyday.(If you are a primary contact on one day, the next day you become neutral)
+2. The Covid positive person after 15 days becomes neutral.
+3. Since there has been no limit on the number of days or regarding th people and stations, the maximum limit is hard coded to 100.(which can be changed).

 ## Contributing
 This has been made solely by 3 people [Harshit Gupta](https://github.com/TheAthleticCoder "Harshit Gupta") ,[ N Harsha V](https://github.com/harsha20032020 "N Harsha Vardhan")  and [Rohan V M](https://github.com/rohanmodepalle "Rohan Modepalle") .